Butter Bean "Hummus"

 This ultra-creamy butter bean "hummus" recipe is a fun twist on traditional hummus!
 It's a delicious snack that comes together in just a few minutes.
 Try it out for your next dinner party or meal prep for the week!

-I've recently been playing around with new ways to incorporate butter beans (aka large lima beans) into my cooking, and when I made this hummus, I was in shock!
+I've got a plethora of bean and lentil recipes, but I've recently been playing around with new ways to incorporate butter beans (aka large lima beans) into my cooking.
+When I made this hummus, I was in shock!
 It was such a great use for these starchy, creamy beans.

 Ingredient Notes

-- Garlic: I like using fresh garlic as it gives the dip a bit of a "punch."
-That said, raw garlic can spoil more quickly, so if you'd like to extend the shelf-life of the dip from 3 - 4 days to a week, I recommend subbing the grated garlic for 1 teaspoon of garlic powder.
+• Garlic: I like using fresh garlic as it gives the dip a bit of a "punch."
+However, raw garlic can spoil more quickly, so if you'd like to extend the shelf-life of the dip from 3 - 4 days to a week, I recommend subbing the grated garlic for 1 teaspoon of garlic powder.

 Optional paprika oil: I like topping the dip with a bit of homemade paprika oil, but you can omit this if it's not your thing!